Deborah Bass

 Hey, there.
 I'm Deborah~

 Writer.
 Miner of meaning.
 Beautiful things seeker.
-I write about whatever sparks inspiration or makes my solar plexus twirl—travel, art, urban expeditions, and tougher topics like grief and dark history.
+I write about whatever sparks inspiration or brings joy—things that make my solar plexus twirl—travel, art, urban expeditions, and the human experience, as well as tougher topics like dark history.
 I don’t flinch from the hard stuff.
 Mostly, I love to open hearts and ignite emotion.

 For Those Who’ve Asked